-You will also need a pen and a sheet of paper to write down, a tape measure and a few books.
+You should also have a pen and a sheet of paper to write down, a measuring tape and some books.

 Sit the future user of the chair on the flat surface.

-1- position blocks to the right and left of the hips
+1- place blocks on the right and left side of the hips

 2- measure the distance between the two blocks.

-3- Add about 3 cm to allow for thicker clothing.
+3- if the chair has armrests add 3 cm to allow for thicker clothing.

-Correct measurement of the seat depth results in better weight distribution over the entire seat, better vascularisation and therefore greater comfort.
-It is important that the seat is not too deep so that it does not rest on the popliteal fossa at the back of the knee, which would hinder venous return.
+But be careful: the seat should not be too deep so as not to press on the popliteal fossa at the back of the knee, which would hinder venous return.

-2. Remove about 4 cm to measure the seat depth of the chair.
+2. Remove 4 cm to get the measurement of the seat depth of the chair.

-If it is too high the knees are up and the supports are more important at the bottom of the seat; the sitting position is quickly painful.
+If the seat is too low, the knees are in the air and the pressure is greater at the back, in relation to the ischium; the sitting position is quickly painful.

-If it is too low, the feet are not on the floor and the user slides forward.
+On the other hand, if the seat is too high, the feet are not flat on the floor and the user slides forward.

-1. 1.
-Put on slippers or the shoes usually worn in the chair.
+1. Put on your slippers or the shoes you usually wear in the chair.

-- the front of the thigh rests on the front of the seat (one hand must not be able to pass through)
+- the front of the thigh is resting on the front of the seat (you should not be able to put your hand through)

 - the feet are no longer in the air

-3. measure the distance from the underside of the heel to the seat
+3. measure the distance from the bottom of the heel to the seat

-The height of the seat is defined according to the height of the work surface or the bar (distance A in the diagram below).
+The height of the seat is determined by the height of the work surface or bar (distance A in the diagram below).

-Your feet on a bar stool are too high in relation to the floor.
-Your feet are therefore resting on a footrest.
-To measure the distance B in the diagram below we invite you to use the method described above to define the "Seat height of the chair".
+To measure the distance B between the seat and the footrest, in the diagram below, we invite you to use the method described above to define the "Seat height of the chair".